castvoid/xserve-frontpanel/README.md

 ---
 ## Building
-Currently, this project should build & run under macOS and Linux (but I might have broken something – please let me know!)
+Currently, this project should build & run under macOS and Linux (but I might have broken something – please let me know!).
+Make sure you have `libusb` installed.

 ```bash
 cmake . && make